-A number of Justices expressed concerns about the Court's ability to manage potential retroactive assessments against taxpayers and to prescribe an administrable standard should Quill be reversed.
-Justice Sotomayor quickly voiced those concerns, as she raised questions to the South Dakota attorney general almost as soon as he began speaking.
-The retroactivity issue clearly concerned several Justices, both as a theoretical and practical matter.
-While Justice Ginsburg suggested that if the Court overturns Quill, Congress could address retroactivity itself, the deputy solicitor general conceded that it would not be unconstitutional for the states to apply the Court's proposed ruling (overturning Quill) retroactively.
+A number of justices expressed concerns about the court's ability to manage potential retroactive assessments against taxpayers and to prescribe an administrable standard should Quill be reversed.
+Justice Sonia Sotomayor quickly voiced those concerns, as she raised questions to the South Dakota attorney general almost as soon as he began speaking.[8]
+The retroactivity issue clearly concerned several justices, both as a theoretical and practical matter.
+While Justice Ruth Bader Ginsburg suggested that if the court overturns Quill, Congress could address retroactivity itself, the deputy solicitor general conceded that it would not be unconstitutional for the states to apply the court's proposed ruling (overturning Quill) retroactively.

-The attorneys for South Dakota and the United States sought to allay those concerns by noting the states' incentives to administer any ruling fairly and constitutionally, but Justice Alito expressed skepticism that all states would be properly restrained by such concerns.
-The government attorneys also appeared to undermine somewhat the specific threshold that the South Dakota legislature had crafted for the Court's consideration, as both attorneys contended that a threshold of a single sale into a state could be constitutionally sufficient.
-Given the practical concerns raised by a number of Justices about the uncertainty of what would happen in the event of a reversal, the ambiguity over whether the South Dakota law would establish a new constitutional minimum is an additional obstacle to a ruling in favor of the states.
+The attorneys for South Dakota and the United States sought to allay those concerns by noting the states' incentives to administer any ruling fairly and constitutionally, but Justice Samuel Alito expressed skepticism that all states would be properly restrained by such concerns.[9] ("But do you have any doubt that states that are tottering on the edge of insolvency ... have a strong incentive to grab everything they possibly can?")
+The government attorneys also appeared to undermine somewhat the specific threshold that the South Dakota legislature had crafted for the court's consideration, as both attorneys contended that a threshold of a single sale into a state could be constitutionally sufficient.[10]
+Another practical concern that received attention in the briefing but not at argument concerns the issues of notice and administration of sales tax collection with respect to services and whether they should be subjected to the same nexus standard.
+Given the practical concerns raised by a number of justices about the uncertainty of what would happen in the event of a reversal, the ambiguity over whether the South Dakota law would establish a new constitutional minimum is an additional obstacle to a ruling in favor of the states.